 5 Days in Aspen: A Journal Through Peak Fall Color Season

-I'd always thought of Aspen as a ski town.
-Powder, chairlifts, après-ski champagne.
-That's the brand.
-But a photographer friend told me, with unusual intensity: "Go in late September.
-The aspen groves turn gold and the whole valley looks like it's on fire.
-And hotel prices drop 50%."
+Aspen sells itself as a ski town.
+Powder, chairlifts, après-ski champagne — that's the brand.
+But there's a quieter Aspen that the photographers know about: go in late September, and the aspen groves turn gold until the whole valley looks like it's on fire.
+Hotel prices drop 50%.
+Both halves of that promise hold up completely.

 Day 1: Arrival via Independence Pass